balupton/is-ember-ready-yet/README.md

 Want to use the Ember 2.0 (the latest stable version)?
 Nope, despite the Ember 2.0 docs, the ember-cli will still install Ember v1.13. https://github.com/ember-cli/ember-cli/issues/4671

+### size
+It's never mentioned, but in case you wondering, Ember 2.0 is 107.46KB gzipped (420.34KB uncompressed).
+Would be nice if this was mentioned somewhere on the website.

 ## praise

 ### [emberaddons.com](http://www.emberaddons.com)